astronomer/docs/software/install-airgapped.md

 The images and tags which are required for your Software installation depend on the version of Astronomer you're installing.
 To gather a list of exact images and tags required for your Astronomer version:

-1. Make note of all the values in your `config.yaml` file that you updated from their default values.
+1. Make note of all of the values in your `config.yaml` file that you updated from their default values.
 2. Run the following command to template the Astronomer Helm chart and fetch its rendered image tags.
 Use the `--set` flag to specify the updated values you made note of:

     ```bash